 At one occasion in the middle of January 1985 I was at the Mining Center at the Carbon County Community College.
 Bob Bishop who worked for the Commission and had enforcement power for the state of Utah, ignored the information, telling me he wanted nothing to do with it.
 Dave Cave, the senior investigator in that office was brought to tears, telling me, “I did all that was in my power.
 I couldn’t stop it.
 There were political reasons that go to the heart of that information.”

-Bob Bishop had told Dave, “Shut up!”
+Bob Bishop turned sharply, glaring as he told Dave, “Shut up!”

-Dave had angrily told Bob, “Go to hell.”
+Dave angrily told Bob, “Go to hell.”
 There was a significant pause.
 Dave looked like he was going to say more.
 But he turned back to me, “Sorry Don, you are on your own on this one.”
 He shook my hand and then turned.
 He walked away hanging his head.
 Bishop was glaring at him and when I looked at Bishop, he turned his glare to me.
 I stood there looking back.
 Finally he’d said, “Why don’t you get the fuck out of here!”
 So that day, I left.

 Now I felt the same sense of despair.
 “Rock, I don’t know what I am going to do.
 It seems as if no one really cares about why those people are really dead.
 I just don’t know.
 I will have to think on this for a while.
 I’m not going to jail for their stupidity!”

+I thought back to the previous month.
 After the investigations in early January of 1985 had first started, I’d gone to a union meeting for all EMC employees at the hall.
 The weather had been bad but a huge crowd was already there.
 I was not as early for the 7:00 p.m. meeting as I thought I would be.
 The hall was poorly lit.
 In a back corner to the left and away from the door three restaurant type booths sat empty.

 We sat down.
 Freddy got right to it.
 He gestured for me to give it to him.
 “Let me see what you have.”